dudung/soal/_posts/phys/2020-11-02-moment-of-inertia.md

 ## Exercises
 1. Use Eqn. \eqref{eqn:moi-def-parallel-axis-theorem} to prove the formulation of two moment of inertia in the last rows in Fig. <a href="#fig:moi-common-form">2</a>.
 Which formulation is showing the $I_{\rm com}$?
+2. Revisit the system of two masses and a pulley.
+Solve it by considering that the pulley has moment of inertia now.
+Compare the difference with previous solution.

 ## References